-How to Make a DIY Quilted Stocking from Fabric Scraps
+How to Make Quilted Stockings from Fabric Scraps

 There are a few different ways I approached this (and please keep in mind that I am a quilting newbie).
 For the stocking I will be showing in this post, I used what I will call a ‘squares method’:

 I cut 5″ squares out of a bunch of colours and layed them out in a pleasing arrangement.
 I will be cutting out my stocking shape later, so I can just focus on making a general ‘L’ shape for now.
 Remember, you will need a front and back and they need to be opposite ‘L’ shapes.

 I played with making half-square triangle (HST) blocks and other small blocks using those squares.
 First I laid out the pieces in layers to get a sense of my design, and then I went to the machine and sewed them.

 Once you sew the squares, you get a chance to lay things out again and make any changes.
 It is so fun to swap and rotate the blocks to get new designs.
 You may even add more little details by sewing additional triangles on or cutting up blocks and adding new fabric.

 When you are happy with the design, it’s time to assemble the blocks in rows or columns and then sew those rows or columns together.
 I ended up needing to add a bit to the toe and the top because I underestimated my seam allowance.
 It’s easy to add!
 Just sew a strip together and attach it on.

 Cut your stocking out using a template.
 I drew mine myself, but you can find lots of templates online or trace an existing stocking.